 So you want to study in the USA?
 Great!
 The USA tertiary education system is a unique place, offering students a diverse range of universities, over 23 sports to play, and an unparalleled level of flexibility when choosing your degree.
 It really is the best place to further your studies!

 Before you get too excited, there is one important hurdle you have to navigate in order to become a USA college student; The SAT.
 If you are asking yourself “What is the SAT?”.
-Simply put, it is a standardised exam that tests if you are academically capable of performing at a USA university level.
+Simply put, it is a standardized exam that tests if you are academically capable of performing at a USA university level.
 All students, including Americans, are required to take it.
 This exam requires practice and preparation!
 Students need to spend hours preparing and taking practice exams before attempting the test.
 Below we have put together a list of tips that you can follow when preparing for the exam.

 Take The SAT Diagnostic Test